 "Luv, why didn't you just tell me?"

 "Planned on it, but thought I'd wait until we were in nicer surroundings."
 She smiled at him, leaning forward to give him a soft kiss.
 "If you're through with your big throw down, how about we get out of here?
 I've a really nice apartment in Vegas, and it isn't too long of a drive.
 You game?"

 Spike got off Angel totally forgetting about the other man.
 He put his arm around Buffy and they simply walked out of the Hyperion.

 "Hold your horses, Angel Lips," Lorne called out.
-"Ice's none of your business, and the Powers won't be happy if you interfere."
+"Ice is none of your business, and the Powers won't be happy if you interfere."

 He looked from Lorne to Cordelia.
 "Lorne, what do you mean the Powers won't be happy?" he asked, ignoring Cordelia knowing he'd pay for it later.

 The Host knew the souled vampire had a hard road ahead of him, but he needed to get back on track.
-Angel needed to learn that he couldn't control other people's destinies, only his.
+Angel had to learn he couldn't control other people's destinies, only his.

 "Buffy's been released as a Slayer.
-The Powers have rewarded her for her services.
-Her destiny is her own.
+The Powers have rewarded her for services rendered.
+Her destiny is her own, now.
 You, on the other hand, are about to move further away from yours.
-You're so wrapped up in everyone else's lives, that you've ignored your own.
+You're so wrapped up in everyone else's lives, you've ignored your own.
 You're supposed to be seeking atonement for your past.
-Where did you ever get the idea that you know what's best for everyone else?
+Where did you ever get the idea you know what's best for everyone else?
 In other words, get off you high horse and quit meddling in other people's lives, starting with Buffy.
 She isn't your business anymore.
 You gave up that right, when you walked away.
 Her future's looking brighter every day, but you aren't part of it, so let her go."